 The New Warriors first battled, then allied with the New Mutants to track Harness.
 When they made the connexion with Proteus, and went to Muir Island.
-There they obtained the support of Moira and her troops (Syrin, Madrox, Polaris, Legion).
+There they obtained the support of Moira and her troops (Siryn, Madrox, Polaris, Legion).

 Harness and Piecemeal appeared in Edinburgh, to absorb the last bits of Proteus’ energy.
 The New Mutants, The New Warriors and Moira failed to prevent Proteus to be born again, his mind merged with Piecemeal’s.